-This quick, easy and utterly delicious crunchy Asian salad recipe is my go-to when I want something vibrant, healthy and fresh.
-Lots of crunchy veggies are tossed with a salty, sweet, spicy and sour dressing you’ll love.
+This quick, easy and utterly deliciously crunchy Asian salad is my go-to when I want something vibrant, healthy and fresh.
+Lots of crunchy veggies are tossed with a very gingery, sweet chilli jam based dressing you’ll love.

-Get ready for a salad so good, you’ll want to just eat it as a meal by itself!
-It’s perfect with grilled chicken, fish or barbecued meat, on top of a poke bowl, topped with crispy golden halloumi or stuffed into wraps and sandwiches.
-Plus, it’s super versatile and something I make every week.
-This one will convert even the most ardent salad hater!
+Get ready for a salad so good, you’ll want to eat it as a meal by itself!
+It’s perfect with grilled chicken, fish or barbecued meat, on top of a poke bowl, topped with crispy sweet chilli halloumi or piled onto flatbreads.

-It’s also fab because you can switch up the ingredients based on what you have to hand – use white or red cabbage, cucumber, carrots, radishes…anything crunchy and you’ll be good!
+It’s also fab because you can switch up the ingredients based on what you have to hand – use white or red cabbage, cucumber, carrots, radishes or green beans – anything crunchy works well.

 - Shredded crunchy vegetables.
 I’m using a mix of white and red cabbage as my base to keep things straightforward, but you could throw in anything you like.
 Diced or ribbons of cucumber, carrots, radishes and broccoli would be great.